vishnuprabha404/passquarium/README.md

 ## 🔐 About This Project

-Super Locker is a secure, cross-platform password manager built with Flutter that works on Android and Windows.
+Passquarium is a secure, cross-platform password manager built with Flutter that works on Android and Windows.
 It uses military-grade AES-256 encryption to protect your passwords with multiple layers of security.

 ## 🎯 Features